NxPKG/khulnasoft-docs/content/stream/webrtc-beta.md

 - When you want your end users to be able to easily go live or create their own video content, from a web browser or native app

 {{<Aside>}}
 WebRTC streaming is currently in beta, and we'd love to hear what you think.
-Join the Cloudflare Discord server [using this invite](https://discord.com/invite/cloudflaredev/) and hop into our [Discord channel](https://discord.com/channels/595317990191398933/893253103695065128) to let us know what you're building with WebRTC!
+Join the Khulnasoft Discord server [using this invite](https://discord.com/invite/cloudflaredev/) and hop into our [Discord channel](https://discord.com/channels/595317990191398933/893253103695065128) to let us know what you're building with WebRTC!
 {{</Aside>}}

 ## Step 1: Create a live input

-[Use the Stream Dashboard](https://dash.cloudflare.com/?to=/:account/stream/inputs/create), or make a POST request to the [`/live_inputs` API endpoint](/api/operations/stream-live-inputs-create-a-live-input)
+[Use the Stream Dashboard](https://dash.Khulnasoft.com/?to=/:account/stream/inputs/create), or make a POST request to the [`/live_inputs` API endpoint](/api/operations/stream-live-inputs-create-a-live-input)

 ```bash
 ---